-Here are a selection of links that have been recommended by members or referred to in talks and demonstrations during 2021.
+Here are a selection of links that have been recommended by members or referred to in talks and demonstrations.
 Disclaimer -please note that Bromley Art Society (BAS) can not be held responsible for the content of these links.

 Friday discussions “I’ll tell you about my atelier”